solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Security checklist

--   Utilize the strongest possible authentication mechanisms such as Azure Active Directory
+-   Utilize the most robust possible authentication mechanisms such as Azure Active Directory.
 -   Enable Advanced Threat Protection and Microsoft Defender for Cloud.
 -   Enable all auditing features.
--   Enable encryption at every layer that supports it
+-   Enable encryption at every layer that supports it.
--   Consider a Bring-Your-Own-Key (BYOK) strategy.
+-   Consider a Bring-Your-Own-Key (BYOK) strategy, where supported.
 -   Implement firewall rules.
 -   Utilize private endpoints for workloads that do not travel over the Internet.
--   Integrate Microsoft Sentinel for advanced SIEM and SOAR
+-   Integrate Microsoft Sentinel for advanced SIEM and SOAR.
--   Utilize private endpoints and virtual network integration where possible
+-   Utilize private endpoints and virtual network integration where possible.

 # 07 / Testing

-Testing is a cruical part to the application development lifecycle.
+Testing is a crucial part of the application development lifecycle.
-Architects, developers and administrators should continually assess and evaluate their applications for *availability* (minimal downtime) and *resiliency* (recovery from failure).
+Architects, developers, and administrators should continually assess and evaluate their applications for *availability* (minimal downtime) and *resiliency* (recovery from failure).
 Microsoft recommends performing tests regularly and highly suggests automating them to minimize any errors in the process or setup.
-These tests can be done at any point in the application deployment process, potentially the build and deploy pipelines, and even after the application has been deployed.
+Tests can be run in the application build or deployment process.

-This section discusses the various types of tests your Azure database for MySQL application and database can be utilized to ensure the optimal performance of your application and database deployments.
+This chapter discusses the various types of tests you can run against Azure database for MySQL application and database.
+Running tests ensures the optimal performance of your application and database deployments.

 ## Approaches

+Let's discuss the types of approaches and tools.

 ### Functional testing

 Functional testing ensures that an app functions as documented in the user and business requirements.
-Testers do not know how software systems function; they simply ensure that systems do what they are expected to do.
+Testers do not know how software systems function; they ensure systems perform the business functions specified in the documentation.
 Functional tests validate things like data limits (field lengths and validation) and that specific actions are taken in response to various triggers.
+The tests usually involve some type of application user interface.
+It is usually the most complete type of testing for UI applications.

 #### Function testing tools

 [Selenium] automates functional tests for web apps.
-Developers author web application test scripts in several supported languages, like Ruby, Java, Python, and C#.
+Developers can create web application test scripts in several supported languages, like Ruby, Java, Python, and C#.
 Once scripts are developed, the Selenium WebDriver executes the scripts using browser-specific APIs.
 Teams can operate parallel Selenium tests on different devices using [Selenium Grid].

 To get started with Selenium, developers can install the [Selenium IDE] to generate testing scripts from browser interactions.
-The Selenium IDE is not intended for production tests but can speed up the development of your test script development tasks.
+The Selenium IDE is not intended for production tests.
+Still, it can speed up the development of your test script development tasks.

-Teams can place [Selenium tests in Azure DevOps.].
+Teams can include [Selenium tests in Azure DevOps.].
 The screenshot below demonstrates a Selenium test running in a DevOps Pipeline.

 ![This image demonstrates screenshots from a Selenium test in Azure DevOps.]

 ### Resiliency and version testing

-Testers can only execute so many test cases within a set period of time.
-Users tend to execute application functionality not imagined by the development or test teams.
+Testers can only execute so many test cases within a time period.
+Users tend to test application functionality not imagined by the development or test teams.
 Allowing real users to test the application while limiting deployment downtime and version risk can be difficult.
-One strategy to test for resiliency is the `blue-green` method, where the latest version of an application operates in a second production environment.
+One strategy to test for resiliency is the `blue-green` method.
+The latest version of an application operates in a second production environment.
 Developers test the most recent version in the second production environment by adding some production users to the new version.
 If the new version functions adequately, the second environment begins handling more production user requests.
-If an unexpected error occurs, developers can roll back the application by serving requests from the older environment.
+Developers can roll back the application by serving requests from the older environment if an unexpected error occurs.

 ![This image shows how to implement a Blue/Green test using Azure Traffic Manager.]

-> ![Tip] **Tip**: As newer versions of an application often require
+> ![Tip] **Tip**: Newer versions of an application often require
-> database updates, it is recommended to update the database to support
+> database updates.
+It is recommended to update the database to support
 > the new and previous versions of the software before deploying
 > application updates to the second environment.